Brian-Baros/SarahMemory/README.md

 For questions, reach out to the author or visit [SarahMemory.com](https://www.sarahmemory.com)

-## NEW UPDATE OR ADDON CORE FILE
+## NEW MAIN BRANCH UPDATE OR ADDON CORE FILE
-SarahMemorySMAPI.py - 12/12/2025
+SarahMemorySMAPI.py - 12/12/2025 - ADDED FILE

+NEW UPDATE-BRANCH UPDATES OR ADDON CORE FILE SarahMemoryUIupdater.py - 12/12/2025 - ADDED FILE
+SarahMemoryGlobals.py -12-12-2025 - Code modification for patch
+SarahMemoryGUI.py 12-12-2025 - Code modificaion for 3rd style custom GUI patching so End-User may use their own React/Vite Frontend